ZafeerA123/nutribod-app/DISCLAIMER.md

 - Personal health information

 ### Application License
-The application code is licensed under the MIT License (see LICENSE file).
+The application code is licensed under a Custom License (see LICENSE file).

 ## Modifications and Updates